Icon-Newsletter-smaller

 However, if the termination is due to redundancy, your company must show that there is good faith in eliminating the redundant position and the selection of employees for dismissal is fair and reasonable.

-Your company can also terminate you on the ground of disease, but only upon getting a certificate by a competent public health authority.
-The certificate should state that the disease is at a stage that it cannot be cured within six months even with proper medical treatment.
+Your company can also terminate you on the grounds of disease but only upon getting a certificate from a competent public health authority.
+The certificate should state that the disease is at a stage where it cannot be cured within six months even with proper medical treatment.

-What is the Difference Between Final Pay vs Separation Pay?
+❓ What is the Difference Between Final Pay and Separation Pay?

 Your final pay may include the following: